 Michigan Man Pleads Guilty to Assaulting Officers During Jan.
 6 Capitol Breach

-WASHINGTON — A Michigan man pleaded guilty today to assaulting law enforcement officers with a dangerous weapon during the breach of the U.S. Capitol on Jan.
+WASHINGTON — A Michigan man pleaded guilty today to assaulting law enforcement officers and inflicting bodily injury during the breach of the U.S. Capitol on Jan.
 6, 2021.
 His actions and the actions of others disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the presidential election.

-Logan James Barnhart, 41, of Holt, Michigan, pleaded guilty in the District of Columbia.
+Justin Jersey, 32, of Flint, pleaded guilty in the District of Columbia.

-Barnhart was arrested in Lansing, Michigan on Aug.
-17, 2021.
-He is to be sentenced on March 9, 2023.
+Jersey was arrested in Flint on Dec.
+2, 2021.
+He is to be sentenced on Feb.
+10, 2023.
 He faces a statutory maximum of 20 years in prison, as well as potential financial penalties.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-Barnhart is among a group of defendants named in an indictment returned in the District of Columbia.
-Whitton, 32, of Locust Grove, Georgia, pleaded guilty on Sept.
-13, 2022.
-Another defendant, Justin Jersey, 32, of Flint, Michigan, pleaded guilty on Sept.
-7, 2022.
-Five others have pleaded not guilty and are awaiting further court proceedings.
+Jersey is among a group of defendants named in an indictment returned in the District of Columbia.
+Seven others have pleaded not guilty.

 The case is being prosecuted by the U.S. Attorney’s Office for the District of Columbia and the Department of Justice National Security Division’s Counterterrorism Section.
 Valuable assistance was provided by the U.S. Attorney’s Office for the Eastern District of Michigan.

-The case is being investigated by the FBI’s Washington Field Office, which identified Barnhart as #128 in its seeking information photos, as well as the FBI’s Detroit Field Office and its Lansing Resident Agency.
+The case is being investigated by the FBI’s Washington Field Office, which identified Jersey as #106 in its seeking information photos, as well as the Flint Resident Agency of the FBI’s Detroit Field Office.
 Significant assistance has been provided in the investigation by the Metropolitan Police Department, the U.S. Capitol Police, and other FBI field offices.

 In the 20 months since Jan.
 6, 2021, more than 870 individuals have been arrested in nearly all 50 states for crimes related to the breach of the U.S. Capitol, including over 265 individuals charged with assaulting or impeding law enforcement.
 The investigation remains ongoing.